AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-macOS-with-jamf-pro.md

 ---
 # required metadata

-title: Use the Microsoft Enterprise SSO plug-in on iOS/iPadOS devices in Jamf Pro
+title: Use the Microsoft Enterprise SSO plug-in on macOS devices in Jamf Pro
-description: Add or create an iOS or iPadOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune.
+description: Add or create an macOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune.
 keywords:
 author: TBC
 ms.author: alessanc